farblos/wpg2dk/README.md

     Use command "listerr" to list objects with errors or warnings.

-Initially, this most likely lists only media objects with error categories `no_wpgmd` and `unmapped_file`.
+Initially, this most likely lists only media objects with error IDs `no_wpgmd` and `unmapped_file`.
 The former do not have any WPG metadata (as listed in the previous section) stored in the database, so there is nothing to export for these.
-For media objects with error category `unmapped_file`, no mapping is defined to map the file path information in the WPG metadata to actual media files, so we will focus on these with command `listerr`:
+For media objects with error ID `unmapped_file`, no mapping is defined to map the file path information in the WPG metadata to actual media files.
+We will focus on these with command `listerr`:

     [wpg2dk]$ ./wpg2dk listerr -M unmapped_file "$wpgsqlitedir/Pictures.db" | head -5
     unmapped_file